Kgaur431/System-Design-Beginners/README.md

 # System-Design-Beginners
-this is my knowledge about the System Design
+    In this branch we are learing all about the databases.